Offline Reinforcement Learning with Generative Trajectory Policies: Introduction

 Building on this foundation, we introduce \textit{Generative Trajectory Policies} (GTPs), a new policy paradigm that learns the entire solution map of the underlying ODE.
 By learning the full trajectory, GTPs are not confined to either slow, high-fidelity sampling or fast, low-fidelity shortcuts.
 Instead, they enable flexible, multi-step, deterministic generation that can achieve high performance even with a few sampling steps.

 Our key contributions include: i) We propose GTP, a new and highly expressive policy paradigm for offline RL, derived from a unifying framework that connects a family of modern generative models to continuous-time ODE trajectories. ii) We make a practical implementation of the GTP paradigm by developing two key \textit{theoretically-grounded adaptations} that address computational cost, training instability, and misaligned objectives, including a score approximation and a variational framework for value-driven policy improvement. iii) We empirically validate GTP on the D4RL benchmarks, where it achieves state-of-the-art performance, outperforming prior generative and offline RL methods.
 Notably, our approach achieves perfect scores on several notoriously challenging AntMaze tasks, demonstrating its ability to strike a more favorable balance between expressiveness and efficiency.
-Our code is included in the supplementary and will be released upon paper acceptance.
+Our code is publicly available at \url{https://github.com/wmd3i/gtp}.